ossu/computer-science/README.md

 Add **Open Source Society University** to your [Facebook](https://www.facebook.com/ossuniversity) profile!

-> **ps**: A forum is an ideal way to interact with other students as we do not lose important discussions, which usually occur in communication via chat apps. **Please use our subreddit/group for important discussions**.
+> **PS**: A forum is an ideal way to interact with other students as we do not lose important discussions, which usually occur in communication via chat apps. **Please use our subreddit/group for important discussions**.

 ## Team